-New!
 Payments made in exchange for college athletic event seating rights.
 Under the TCJA, these are no longer deductible.

-Note: You must itemize to claim charitable deductions on your income tax return, and your annual charitable deductions may be reduced if they exceed certain limits based on your AGI, the type of donation and the type of charity receiving the donation.
-If you receive some benefit from the charity relating to your donation, such as services or products, your deduction must be reduced by the value of the benefit you receive.
-Various substantiation requirements also apply.
+leductions may be reduced if they exceed certain limits based on your AGI, the type of donation and the /pe of charity receiving the donation.
+If you receive some benefit from the charity relating to your donation, uch as services or products, your deduction must be reduced by the value of the benefit you receive. /arious substantiation requirements also apply.
 Consult your tax advisor for additional details.
+To take advantage of the exclusion from income for IRA contributions to charity on your 2019 tax return, you'll need to arrange a direct transfer by the IRA trustee to an eligible charity by Dec.
+31, 2019.